 Wondering if a cheque scanner could help your business?
 An inside look at how they work should shed some light on the subject.

 The first step is a digital scan.
 The cheque scanning device scans both the front and the back of the payment, transforming the paper cheque into a legal digital image.

-The scanner is made up of a set of small light detectors in a line that sweep over the cheques surface under a bright light.
-The detectors use the variations in light and dark to create the digital information.
+The scanner is made up of a set of small light detectors positioned in a line.
+These lights sweep over the cheque’s surface under a bright light.
+The detectors use the variations in light and dark to create the digital image, translating the “light” and “dark” into data.
 The scanner gathers the data on the paper cheque and then produces a replica image file.

 At the bottom of a cheque is a routing number, an account code, and a cheque number.
-This data is printed in a magnetic ink character recognition font, which can be easily read by machines.
+This data is printed in a magnetic ink character recognition (MICR) font, which is easily read by machines.
 This ink has additional magnetic resonance characteristics, which allow it to be absorbed and emit a magnetic signal.
 As the magnetic ink passes over a magnet in the scan path, the magnet charges the ink.
 Each character creates a unique waveform that can be read and translated.

-Remote depositing is a convenient way to deposit cheques without having to find time to go to the bank.
-It also reduces the time required for your bank to process the payments, so you get access to your funds sooner.
+Banks can also process these deposits faster, so you get access to your funds sooner.
 The information is encrypted; therefore, it is safe to send your financial information via your online banking system.

 Using a cheque scanner for your business also allows you to create a simple-to-use and manageable database system for customers who pay by cheque.
 All scanned cheques can be stored so you may organize them and easily access the information at any time.
 The information may be saved in a file that could also be sent to various applications, the web, or email.

 If you process cheques regularly, then investing in a cheque scanner can help you cut the costs, streamline operations, and gain access to your funds sooner.